benchristel/verse/docs/articles/talk.md

   civilization to hugely complex distributed systems and AIs that are often optimizing for things that don't really benefit us.
-We risk losing the ability to understand how these systems work, predict their behavior, or explain failures.
+We risk losing the ability to understand how these systems work, predict their behavior, explain failures, or even identify when the systems aren't working as they should.
-- we want more people to program.
-Ideally, users should be able to make useful things for themselves.
-- but how can we bring those other people inside, when
+- It is our responsibility, as software developers, to create software that works well for its users and is free of errors.
+- the practices of software development are at the core of all of this.
+We will build the future.
+But...
-- we ourselves do not know what we are doing
+- we do not know what we are doing

+- Context-free
   - lots of experts think they have programming figured out
   - "follow these ten steps and you can create more reliable software in less time"
-  - unfortunately they all disagree
+  - unfortunately they all disagree about the specifics
     - kent beck
     - sandi metz
     - david nolan